Attending Makeup Artistry School

 Licensing Requirements for Makeup Artists

-Although exams for licensing tend to be difficult and comprehensive, most schools that teach makeup artistry offer practice tests for their students.
+Although exams for licensing tend to be difficult, most schools that teach makeup artistry offer practice tests for their students.
 This helps even students who have test anxiety to really focus on the test and the information that they have already learned.
 Students can take as many practice exams as they like, until they’re comfortable with the experience and feel they understand what to expect.

 Makeup Artist Job Prospects

-According to the U. S. Bureau of Labor and Statistics, job prospects for makeup artists are extremely positive.
-Licensed makeup artists can work in an astounding array of different fields, from salons in their hometown to movie sets around the world.
-With that kind of variety, being a licensed makeup artist opens all sorts of doors depending on what the makeup artist wants to do and where she wants to live.
-Pay is commensurate with experience and also with the type of makeup work done.
+According to the U. S. Bureau of Labor and Statistics, job prospects for makeup artists are positive.
+Licensed makeup artists can work in a lot of different fields, from salons in their hometown to movie sets around the world.
+With that kind of variety, being a licensed makeup artist opens all sorts of doors depending on what you want to do and where you want to live.
+Pay depends on experience and also with the type of makeup work done.
 In many cases, a makeup artist can write her own paycheck, particularly if she is committed to her work and to her clients.
 Enter your ZIP below to see where you can train nearby to become a licensed makeup artist.